-I first argued this in 2009, in an op-ed for the Baltimore Sun, entitled “Sorry, Virginia,” I suggested the Santa Lie should be avoided for three reasons.
+Although I make this argument in great detail in my book The Myths that Stole Christmas, I first argued against the Santa lie in 2009 in an op-ed for the Baltimore Sun, entitled “Sorry, Virginia,” I suggested the Santa Lie should be avoided for three reasons.
 (1) It’s an unjustified lie, (2) it risks damaging your parental trustworthiness and (3) it encourages credulity and ill-motivated behavior.
-One of the arguments people made in response—amidst an unbelievable amount of hate mail I recieved, which you can see here—was essentially the argument that Moyerbut presents.
+One of the arguments people made in response—amidst an unbelievable amount of hate mail I received, which you can see here—was essentially the argument that Moyer presents.
 The Santa lie promotes imagination, and imagination is good for kids.
-As Moyerbut puts it, “What Kris Kringle does…is feed the imagination” and a “type of imaginative play that sparks creativity, social understanding and even—strange as it may sound—scientific reasoning.”
+As Moyer puts it, “What Kris Kringle does…is feed the imagination” and a “type of imaginative play that sparks creativity, social understanding and even—strange as it may sound—scientific reasoning.”
 (And her same argument has been repeated by like minded fans of Santa in defense of the Santa Claus lie, again and again and again…and again.)

 Lots of children “play act” like they are Santa, and that does require imagination.
 But you don’t have to trick them into believing that Santa is real in order for them to play that way—just as you don’t have to trick them into thinking that Star Trek is real in order for them to pretend to explore alien planets in the back yard.